The British School, Alexandria

-We have recently celebrated our 30th Anniversary and continue to be one of the leading schools in Alexandria and the surrounding area.
-We have close links with the British Consulate - our Patron is Her Majesty’s Consul General and part of our campus is in the Consulate grounds.
-The school is a deliberately relatively small 3-18 British international school (440 students).
+We have recently celebrated our 35th Anniversary and continue to be one of the leading schools in Alexandria and the surrounding area.
+We have close links with the British Embassy - our Patron is Her Britannic Majesty's Ambassador to Egypt.
+The school is a deliberately relatively small 3-18 British international school (520 students).
 It is recognised by the DfE and is an accredited member of the Council of British International Schools (COBIS).
 It is a high achieving and forward thinking school which enjoys an excellent reputation.
 We are committed to ensuring excellent learning and teaching in a caring environment.
 You will find the school a rewarding and friendly place to work with good relationships between staff and students.
 We have a strong commitment to the professional development of all our staff.

 Foundation children follow the Early Years Foundation Stage Framework.
-Students in Key stages 1, 2 and 3 follow the British National Curriculum and in KS4 students study for IGCSEs and A-levels in the Sixth Form.
+Students in the remaining Key stages follow the British National Curriculum.
+In KS4 students study for IGCSEs and A-levels in the Sixth Form.
 Although our curriculum is based on the British system, we try to ensure that it incorporates the history, geography, language and culture of Egypt as well as having a strong international dimension.
 All students also study Arabic.

 Our vision is to provide a quality 3-18 British International education in Alexandria which is underpinned by outstanding teaching to develop knowledgeable, caring, compassionate, respectful global citizens and lifelong learners who will have both the desire and capabilities to help to make our world a better place.